willisma/willisma.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm an incoming PhD student at NYU Courant advised by [Saining Xie](https://www.sainingxie.com/) and a Student Researcher at Google.
+I'm a first-year PhD student at NYU Courant advised by [Saining Xie](https://www.sainingxie.com/) and a Student Researcher at Google.

 I'm broadly interested in Computer Vision, with a particular focus on measure transport in generative modeling.
 I'm currently working on video generation, especially on improving the latent representation and achieving long form consistency.